nevrome/mobest/docs/advanced.md

 }
 ```

 With these helper functions we can modify `samples_advanced` to include a new list-column `Date_BC_AD_Prob`, that features the density tibbles for each sample.
+Running this code takes some minutes, because it involves thousands of radiocarbon calibrations.
 Note that we set the calibration curve for all samples to `cal_curve = "intcal20"`.
 This is a sensible default for Western Eurasia, but not necessarily for other parts of the world.

 ```r
 samples_with_age_densities <- samples_advanced %>%